zsy-fdl17/zsy/README.md

 ## Example

-An example of a Zsy program simulating a simple two-node architecture can be found in `example`.
+An example of a Zsy program simulating a simple two-node architecture can be found in `example/qpa.zls`.
 To build the example run:

 ```
 make example
+./example/qpa.byte
 ```